QuickBooks Blog

 Closing out the end of the year is manageable if you keep and follow this year-end checklist.
 If you work with a trusted accountant, make an appointment with them as early as possible.
 The more you plan for these tasks throughout the year, the easier your year-end will be.

-Investing in all-in-one accounting software, like QuickBooks, helps you keep track of everything, such as financial reports, payroll, and inventory, so you won’t have to worry about fetching documents and reports to prepare for the new year.
+Investing in all-in-one accounting software, like QuickBooks, helps you keep track of everything from financial reports to payroll and inventory.

 Disclaimer: This content is for information purposes only and the information provided should not be considered legal, accounting, or tax advice or a substitute for obtaining such advice specific to your business.
 Additional information and exceptions may apply.
 Applicable laws may vary by state or locality.
 No assurance is given that the information is comprehensive in its coverage or that it is suitable for dealing with a customer’s particular situation.
 Intuit Inc. does it have any responsibility for updating or revising any information presented herein.
 Accordingly, the information provided should not be relied upon as a substitute for independent research.
 Intuit Inc. cannot warrant that the material contained herein will continue to be accurate, nor that it is completely free of errors when published.
 Readers should verify statements before relying on them.